blackducksoftware/hub/kubernetes/README.md

 1. kubernetes-pre-db.yml - This creates Kubernetes deployments to run as part of database migration or for bootstrapping.
 2. kubernetes-post-db.yml - This creates Kubernetes deployments to run after the above database migration.
-3. kubernetes-external-rds.yml - This create Kubernetes deployments which
-   operate against an external database.

 ## Requirements

-Hub has been tested on Kubernetes 1.6,6 extensively (GCE as well as AWS EC2 kube-adm).
+Hub has been tested on Kubernetes 1.6.6 extensively (GCE as well as AWS EC2 kube-adm).

 It has been installed